Forest dieback research program

 Eucalyptus Dieback Research Forum 2023

-The 65th Annual Symposium of the International Association for Vegetation Science (IAVS 2023) will be held from Sunday 3rd to Friday 8th September 2023 at Opal Cove, Coffs Harbour, NSW.
+The 65th Annual Symposium of the International Association for Vegetation Science (IAVS 2023) was held on 3-8 September 2023 at Opal Cove, Coffs Harbour, NSW.

-The NSW Natural Resources Commission is co-ordinating a free pre-symposium research forum on 3 September 2023.
-The 2023 Eucalyptus Dieback research forum forms part of a NSW Environmental Trust research program focused on untangling the causes of Eucalyptus dieback.
+The NSW Natural Resources Commission co-ordinated a free pre-symposium research forum on 3 September 2023.
+The 2023 Eucalyptus Dieback research forum formed part of a NSW Environmental Trust research program focused on untangling the causes of Eucalyptus dieback.
 Eucalyptus dieback is a complex phenomenon.
 The collaborative research program has been designed with researchers in different fields working together to better understand primary causes and propose interventions that land managers can adopt.
-The forum will include presentations from grant recipients and will provide opportunities for questions and answers.
-Presenters include, The Australian National University, University of New England, Western Sydney University, Macquarie University, and the CSIRO.
+The forum included presentations from grant recipients and provided opportunities for questions and answers.
+Presenters included, The Australian National University, University of New England, Western Sydney University, Macquarie University, and the CSIRO.

 Eucalyptus Dieback Symposium 2022